National Basketball Association Foundation

 • Maintain minimum service of 25 youth annually

-• Request grants that align with the 10-12% of organizational budget guideline
+• Request grants that align with the 10-12% of organisational budget guideline

-• Present comprehensive workforce development programs that span from training to placement
+• Present comprehensive workforce development programmes that span from training to placement

 • Highlight connections to diverse industries and career pathways